Key Initiatives for 2020

 *This amount allows for all translations in languages mentioned above.
 Any funds beyond that will allow additional translations, with these being the priorities: Japanese, Arabic, Khemer, Hindi, Bengali, Italian, and Greek.

-This is an exciting new campaign that we just launched.
+Rethink.Refill. is an exciting new campaign that we just launched at the end of 2019.
 The first pilot programs are with schools in the Tulum region of Mexico, and in three schools in Mesa, Arizona, in the US.
 Its primary goal is bring safe water refilling stations and reusable water bottles to under-served schools and youth around the world.
 We want to empower kids to be part of the solution to reducing single-use plastic waste.
 It includes a social entrepreneurship element, through which students will raise funds to purchase additional refilling stations for their schools – thus empowering them to directly be part of the solution.

 Allocation of Funds: Funding will allow us to purchase refilling stations at a discounted rate.
 This rate will allow us to provide the following package at a cost of $2,500 per school: